AIR-TO-WATER (A2W) HEAT PUMPS - DETAILS

 2. Wall-mounted “Panel” Radiators (heating/cooling)

-3. Hydronic Air Handler ("modern" forced air)(heating/cooling)
+3. Hydronic Air Handler (“low velocity” forced air)(heating/cooling via ducts_

 Choosing between these depends on factors such as: